jiangsheng/jiangsheng.github.io/docs/blogs/2025/05/do_and_do_not_in_c_programming.rst

    :nocomments:

 This post is originally written in 2012.
 It was lost when moving my web site from Office Live to Windows Live Spaces.
-I found a dead link to my web site on Stackoverflow and found an archive from archive.org.
+I found a dead link to my web site and found an archive from archive.org.
 So here it is the old article.

 Don't